 Preparing for Sale

-Buying or Selling a Business?
-The due diligence checklist serves two purposes: to provide a list of possible terms and conditions of the deal; to show the types of documentation the seller (or buyer) should begin preparing for the review.Download View online
+The sole proprietorship due diligence checklist serves two purposes: to provide a complete set of possible terms and conditions of the deal, and to show the types of documentation the seller should begin preparing for the review.Download View online

 Closing the Deal